 Several years ago, there was a new cafe in town called “Inch” and I was to go there with this friend I was crushing on at that point in my life.
 This was the very first time I was going out with a male friend and alone, that too.
-So, let’s just say it was my very first “date”!
-As you can imagine, I was overjoyed at the thought of being in one of the coolest areas (CMH Road or 100 Ft road, I can’t remember!) in a cafe (OMG!) with a cool dude, all for the very first time.
+So, let’s just say it was my very first “date”?
+As you can imagine, I was overjoyed at the thought of being in one of the coolest neighbourhoods in town (CMH Road or 100 Ft road, I can’t remember!) in a cafe with a cool dude (OMG), all for the very first time.

-It was my first date, while it wasn’t for him.
-So our expectations from that one date was naturally very different.
-After this realisation, it turned out my date wasn’t such a jerk after all (given that, we continue to still be friends!) and there was really no reason for my confidence to plummet by his actions (more like the lack of it in this case).
-At that point in our lives, our RQs were very different – Mine was far lower or less evolved than his!
+It was my first date, while it wasn’t his.
+So our expectations from that date was naturally very different.
+After this realisation, it turned out that my date wasn’t such a jerk after all (given that, we continued to be just friends for a while).
+There was really no reason for my confidence to plummet by his actions (more like the lack of it in this case).
+At that point in our lives, I had a far lower RQ than this boy.

-To illustrate the importance of matching RQs, let me use a two-by-two matrix to explain general cases (of course there are exceptions, so don’t beat me up about this!) –
+To illustrate the importance of matching RQs, let me use a two-by-two matrix to explain general cases (of course there are exceptions, so don’t beat me up about this)…

 Today, it might be quite impossible to really “match” RQs of both parties, but I would still flag this matrix so people are better prepared before they get into a relationship because expectations management is one of the first steps to making any relationship work (personal or professional).
 So, if you are an inexperienced newbie on the block, know that you will not be picking wedding venues after your first date and if you are a pro, know that the other party might be making wedding plans during your first date and the more you lead them on, the closer you will be to your honeymoon! 😉

-In the sign up form (which was private), we allowed people to express what sort of a relationship they were looking for – casual, serious, etc which gave us a way to get around the problem of preparing clients for each others’ RQs.
-However, most online dating websites discounts the importance of this.
+In the sign up form of Marriage Broker Auntie (which was private), we allowed people to express what sort of a relationship they were looking for – casual, serious, etc which gave us a way to get around the problem of preparing clients for each others’ RQs.
+However, most online dating websites discount the importance of this.
 OKCupid is one of the few dating websites that tries to assess people’s RQ while making dating decisions and hence, provides a feature that lets you display your intentions on being on their website quite explicitly.